Ethical Risk Management for AI-Enabled Weapons: A Systems Approach (ERM)

 Photo: US Department of Defense Sgt Cory D. Payne

 This interdisciplinary project engages with defense practitioners and policymakers to develop theory-grounded and actionable risk assessment and mitigation strategies for AI-enabled weapons.
-ERM is led by Jovana Davidovic and Greg Reichberg

-ERM engages with stakeholders across industry, government, and international organizations to better understand the tasks in each part of the targeting process, including the various common algorithm types that are utilized in different moments of the targeting process.
-The project focuses on human-machine interactions in the system and considers how such interactions can be leveraged to mitigate key ethical risks.
-Mapping the development and use of AI-enabled weapons in this way will sharpen dialogue on a range of key questions about the governance of AI weapons and provide a framework for devising ethical risk assessment tools and ethical risk management strategies for industry and regulators.
+ERM proceeds from the assumption that the right approach to identifying and mitigating ethical risks is to consider the entire targeting process, as well as the complete lifecycle of the AI tools that play a role in that targeting process.
+ERM engages with stakeholders across the defense industry, military, government, and international organizations to better understand the tasks in each part of the targeting process, as well as in each step of the lifecycle of algorithms that are utilized in the targeting process.
+The project focuses on human-machine interactions and considers when and how such interactions can be leveraged to mitigate ethical risks.
+Mapping the development and use of AI-enabled weapons in this way will sharpen dialogue on a range of key questions about the governance of AI weapons.
+It likewise provides a framework for devising ethical risk assessment tools and ethical risk management strategies for both industry and regulators.

 Outcomes